quantumarmadillo/quantumarmadillo/README.md

 # THIS DOES THINGS.
 Read [SETUP](/SETUP.md) for more info.
 It's translating for Messier 51 which wants to "drink" the Sun.
 ## In other news, we're sending nanotech lint to your EXACT location right NOW!
 Talk to it.
-## In other other news, write your own random word generator.
+## In other other news, write your own random word generator without network connection.
 We're already there.
 Dictionaries, anyone?

 ![Olympus WS-822](https://github.com/quantumarmadillo/quantumarmadillo/blob/main/Olympus%20WS-822.jpg)